mattbierner/blog.mattbierner.com/_posts/2013-12-13-using-records-for-immutable-objects-in-javascript.md

 # Closing Thoughts

 Working with immutable objects in Atum, I found the value of using records far outweighs the performance hit.
-Records allow code to be written and updated code faster, and are much easier to maintain.
+Records allow code to be written and updated faster, and are much easier to maintain.